TanishqK27/LinearRegressionForFinance/README.md

 # Stock Price Prediction and Trading Strategy

 Welcome to my personal project on stock price prediction and trading strategy using linear regression!
 This project is a culmination of my learning and application of linear regression techniques to predict stock prices and develop a trading strategy.
 The project is built using Python and leverages historical stock data to make future predictions.

+Bare in mind this was my first foray into the world of algorithmic trading/finance, hence it wasn't the greatest model in the world, but I did learn a lot.

 ## Overview